sle3pyy/Hangman-game/README.md

-#forca
-Both files need to be in the same folder for the hangman game to work
+This is a simple hangman game in portuguese.